 About Me

 Hi, I’m Meagan (she/they).
 I’m a therapist, yes, but I’m also a person.
-I believe therapy invites vulnerability, and by sharing who I am, I hope to give you a sense of control in deciding who you open up to.
+I believe therapy invites vulnerability, and by sharing who I am, I am giving you more control in deciding who you open up to.

 Personal Values & Lived Experiences

-I share a number of identities and experiences that align with the people I often work with.
+I share a number of identities and lived experiences with many of the people I work with.
 Some of these include:

-I’m Chronically Ill (I have type 1 diabetes, POTS, and PCOS– so I get what it’s like to live with invisible illness, juggle high-care treatment routines, and face the many challenges of getting diagnosed or feeling heard by doctors)
+• I’m Chronically Ill (I understand what it's like to live with invisible illness, juggle high-care treatment routines, and navigate the challenges of getting diagnosed or feeling heard by doctors.
+For me, that includes living with Type 1 Diabetes, POTS, hypermobility, and PCOS.)

-Given these identities and experiences, you might be able to guess my values, but I won’t make you guess, I’ll share them openly:
+Given these identities and experiences, you might be able to guess some of my values, but I won’t make you guess, I’ll share them openly:

-I believe in recognizing how systemic oppression shapes our world, especially for marginalized communities.
+• I believe in recognizing how systemic oppression shapes our world, especially for marginalized communities, and believe it is important to notice what we’ve internalized.

-I don’t hide my reactions – I show up authentically as a real human!
+• I will react, with my tone and face, with concern and excitement – I show up authentically as a real human!
 Rest assured, that human will always see you with a kind compassionate lens, and I welcome seriousness, cringe, and silliness alike.

 Now that you know a little about my values, here are a few things that make me... well, me!